yarisvt/tyk-docs/tyk-docs/static/include/create-security-policy-include.md

 > **NOTE:** The Usage Quota set by a policy will override a quota applied to an individual key.

 ### Step 6: Add a security entry

-![Access rights form][6]
+![Add an access rule][6]

 **Required** - A security entry is required for all policies (even partitioned ones) as we need to ensure access is always explicit for APIs managed by Tyk.

 ### Step 7: Save the policy

-![Policy partitions form][7]
+![Save a Policy][7]

 To make the policy active, click **Create** .
 Once the policy is saved, you will be able to use it when generating keys, OAuth clients and custom JWT tokens.

-## <a name="with-api"></a>Tutorial: Create a Policy with the Dashboard API
+## <a name="with-api"></a>Tutorial: Create a security policy with the API

-To create an API security policy using the API is a single call.
-It is very similar to the token creation object.
-To generate a simple security policy using the Tyk Dashboard API you can use the following curl command:
+Security Policies can be created with a single call to the API.
+It is very similar to the token creation process.
+To generate a simple security policy using the Tyk Cloud API you can use the following curl command:
 ```{.copyWrapper}
     curl -X POST -H "authorization: {API-TOKEN}" \
      -s \